sankarshanmukhopadhyay/Links/README.md

 Alice comes back: "Yeah, Carol's a babe.
 She is <ins>this Carol</ins> in the village called **Wikipedia.Admins.en** and she is <ins>this Carol</ins> in the village called **GitHub.PythonProjects** and she is <ins>this Carol</ins>, the **YouTuber**."
 Bob's agent can query Alice's claims in the graph of Carol's connections ... or rather, amongst that part Carol's social graph that is also connected to Bob.
-In assessing Alice's claims about Carol, Bob's agent also has access to all of the not-insignificant reputational architecture of Wikipedia, GitHub, YouTube, and maybe more.
+In assessing Alice's claims about Carol, Bob's agent also has access to the not-insignificant reputational architecture of Wikipedia, GitHub, YouTube, and maybe more.

 At this point, Bob is somewhat intimidated by Carol, but he has an incentive to contact her because he can see that she will definitely have the answer to his current, thorny, problem X.
 Also that if he can establish a connection with her it will bolster his own reputation.